paolord/nodejs-dev-box/README.md

 	$ cd nodejs-dev-box
 	$ vagrant up

-The first commands gets a copy of this project from github and puts it on the nodejs-dev-box folder.
+The first command gets a copy of this project from github and puts it on the nodejs-dev-box folder.
 The second command goes into that folder.
 And the last command starts the configuration of your development environment(NOTE: this will take a while, since it will also install several components, see [What's in it](#whats-in-it)).

 This configuration also forwards port 8080 on the host machine to port 8888 on the virtual machine.